varletjs/varlet/packages/varlet-ui/src/style-provider/docs/en-US.md

 ### Component Call

 Component calls can have a scope of custom component styles, Scope contamination is avoided.
-Note that some elements sent outside the StyleProvider using the `teleport` will not work
+Note that some elements sent outside the StyleProvider using the `teleport` will not work.

 ```html
 <script setup>